It All Started with a Taste

 The spice trade wasn’t some lazy back-and-forth.
 It was a tangled web of ships, caravans, deals, and, let’s be real, some shady stuff.
 Indian ports like Calicut and Cochin became megahubs where Arab, Persian, Chinese, and later European traders all rubbed elbows, and probably argued over prices.

 Arab merchants were key early players.
 They didn’t just sail the Indian Ocean.
-They basically owned it.
-They kept the source of their spice supply a closely guarded secret.
-For a while, Europeans believed spices grew near the Garden of Eden.
+They basically owned it for centuries.
+They kept the source of their spice supply a closely guarded secret, spinning wild tales to keep competitors away.
+For a while, Europeans believed spices grew near the Garden of Eden, guarded by winged serpents and dangerous beasts.
 Which is kind of hilarious, and also sad.

 When Europe Got Jealous

 Eventually, Europe couldn’t stand being the middleman.
-They wanted direct access to the source.
+They wanted direct access to the source, and more importantly, they wanted to cut out all those middlemen taking a percentage.
 That’s when things got dicey.
 Vasco da Gama showed up in Calicut in 1498, and things started to shift.
 The Portuguese wanted in.
 So did the Dutch.
 Then the British.
 Then the French.
 Suddenly, India wasn’t just the spice capital.
 It was the center of an international tug-of-war.

 Spices Changed More Than Just Dinner